juagargi/scion/tools/hummbwtester/monitoring/README.md

 docker compose down -v
 ```

-`./run-hummbwtester.sh` stops independently from the monitoring stack, so you can interrupt it
+`./run-humm-bwtester.sh` stops independently from the monitoring stack, so you can interrupt it
 without shutting down Prometheus or Grafana.

 ## Use

 Prometheus is exposed on [http://localhost:8090](http://localhost:8090).
 The Prometheus UI is
-mapped to `8090` instead of `9090` so it does not collide with the `hummbwtester` server metrics
+mapped to `8090` instead of the Prometheus default port `9090`.
-endpoint on the host.

 Grafana is exposed on [http://localhost:3000](http://localhost:3000).
 The default login is
 `admin` / `admin`.